apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Winamp really whips open source coders into frenzy with its source release**
+**The 10 Best Apple Deals Under $100 for Prime Day**

-You can read more about it [here](https://arstechnica.com/gadgets/2024/10/winamp-really-whips-open-source-coders-into-frenzy-with-its-source-release/).
+You can read more about it [here](https://www.macrumors.com/2024/10/08/under-100-for-prime-day/).

 ## Requirements
 - Python 3.8